korewireless/OmniCore-C-Device-SDK/doc/user_guide.md

 ### Provisioning credentials

-Before you begin building a client application, [generate device credentials](https://docs.omnicore.cloud.korewireless.com/docs/Guides/Connect/Managing%20Credentials/create-key-pairs) with Cloud IoT Core.
+Before you begin building a client application, [generate device credentials](https://docs.omnicore.cloud.korewireless.com/docs/Guides/Connect/Managing%20Credentials/create-key-pairs) with OmniCore.
 Make sure that the following information is available:

  - project ID
  - [device path](https://docs.omnicore.cloud.korewireless.com/docs/Guides/Message/publish-mqtt-bridge)
  - private key (e.g., `./ec_private.pem`)

-The Device SDK uses the context to authenticate your client application to Cloud IoT Core.
+The Device SDK uses the context to authenticate your client application to OmniCore.

 ### Step 1: Create a context

-A Device SDK context represents a socket connection with the Cloud IoT Core service.
+A Device SDK context represents a socket connection with the OmniCore service.

 To create a context, call **`iotc_create_context()`** without any parameters.
 The Device SDK returns a list of parameters for your client application.
 Execute the function with these parameters to provision the credentials to your client application.
-Then, follow the instructions below to pass the context to the **`iotc_connect()`** function and connect to Cloud IoT Core.
+Then, follow the instructions below to pass the context to the **`iotc_connect()`** function and connect to OmniCore.

 ### Step 2: Connect

-To connect to Cloud IoT Core, call **`iotc_connect()`**.
-This function enqueues an event that requests a socket connection with Cloud IoT Core.
+To connect to OmniCore, call **`iotc_connect()`**.
+This function enqueues an event that requests a socket connection with OmniCore.
 The event is processed in the subsequent tick of the Device SDK's event processor.
 Executing the **`iotc_connect()`** function initiates the following operations.

-* Domain name resolution of the Cloud IoT Core service
+* Domain name resolution of the OmniCore service
 * Building the TCP/IP socket connection
 * TLS handshaking and certificate validation
 * MQTT credential handshaking